sidneyj475/Puzzle-Vault-RLFinance/README.md

 ## How we built Puzzle Vault

 We built Puzzle Vault as a web application using React.js and Vite for the frontend UI, HTML, and CSS for styling.
-For the backend, we used MongoDB Atlas as the database to store user data and leaderboard information.
+For the backend, we used  Python and MongoDB Atlas as the database to store user data and leaderboard information.
 We also used The OpenAI API to generate the questions from a document.

 ## Challenges we faced building Puzzle Vault